Deori people: Clans

 The Deori ethnic group are mainly divided into four clans, namely Dibongia, Borgoya, Tengaponiya and Pator-goya.
 The entire people of each main clan or main group are again subdivided into several sub-clans or sub-groups.
 The word "sub-clan" or "sub-group" is called "Boja" or "Bahor" in Deori language.
 Some of the commonly known sub-clans are like Ariya, Kumota, Bihiya, Naroda, Sundhariya, Patriya, Dupiya, Marangya, Chariya, Lagasu, Chitiga, Meheda, Kuliya, Khutiya/Buruk, Machiya, Bikomiya, Phaporiya, Fagimegia, Senaboriya, Chakucharu, Ekacharul/Busaru, Simocharu, Hizaru, Popharu, Gucharu etc. Each Deori people wants to know or wants to inform about their main clan and sub-clan (sub-group) in their first introduction.
 Otherwise, their introduction remains incomplete.

 Priesthood

-Deoris are known to serve as priests in three temples: the Tamreswari Temple, the Bura-Buri Than, the Boliya-hemata Temple and also in Malinithan.

-The temple of Kecaikhaiti called Tamreswari Temple near Paya and Malinithan in Likabali of Arunachal Pradesh was worshipped by the Borgoya khel of the Deoris.

-The Bura-Bura Than was worshipped by the Dibongia khel, while Boliya-hemanta Temple or Pisadema was worshipped by the Tengapania khel of the Deoris located on the Tengapani River.
+The historical priesthood of the Deoris was closely associated with the religious institutions of the Chutia kingdom.
+At Tamreswari Temple, Jae-Eun Shin describes the Deoris as representatives of the priestly class among the Chutias.
+Four principal ritual offices were associated with the shrine: the Bar Deori (Deori Dema), Saru Deori (Deori Surba), Bar Bharali and Saru Bharali.
+The Bharalis collected the dues of the temple and provided animals for sacrifice, while the two Deoris performed the sacrifices, entered the temple and recited the ritual hymns.

+The principal Deori groups were also associated with different shrines and related deities in the old Sadiya region.
+The Borgoya worshipped Pishasi or Kecaikhati at Tamreswari; the Dibongiya worshipped Girasi-Gira, or Bura-Buri, whose original shrine was situated on the Kundil River; and the Tengapaniya worshipped Pishadema, or Boliya-Hemata, at a shrine on the Tengapani River.
+These deities formed a related divine family, with Pishasi identified as the daughter of Girasi-Gira and younger sister of Pishadema.